-The Compact GTX 1080 Gaming PC Build (with SLI capability)
+The Compact GTX 1080 Gaming PC Build with SLI Capability (October 2016)

 You can see the full build requirements in detail below after the build, but without further ado here is what we conjured up after a lot of mucking around and hours of current market research:

 The price listed above was correct at the time of writing but may change at any time as component prices can fluctuate from day to day.